HawkI: Homography & Mutual Information Guidance for 3D-free Single Image to Aerial View: Conclusions, Limitations and Future Work

 We present a novel method for aerial view synthesis.
-Our goal is to leverage pretrained text-to-image models to advance the frontiers of text-based view synthesis from a single image {\em without} any additional 3D or multi-view data at train/test time.
-We define aerial view to be any view that has a higher camera angle than the input image.
-It will be interesting to incorporate explicit control over the camera angle, along with text-controlled view synthesis, in a data efficient manner.
-Methods like Zero123++~\cite{shi2023zero123++} and Zero NVS~\cite{sargent2023zeronvs}, after being trained on large-scale 3D data, have some amount of generalization capabalities.
-These pretrained models can be combined with our method to control camera views for novel view synthesis.
-The inherent bias-variance tradeoff results in small changes in some generated aerial image results, further improving the fidelity w.r.t. input image and the viewpoint is a direction for future work.
-Inverse perspective mapping serves as an important tool for aerial view generation -- working on similar homography projections to synthesize other views can be explored as well.
-Our mutual information guidance formulation can be used in other problems pertaining to image editing and personalization to maximize the information in the probability content between two images.
-Using generated data for various applications such as cross-view mapping, 3D reconstruction, data augmentation for training autonomous systems is also an avenue for future work.
+Our goal is to leverage pretrained text-to-image models to advance the frontiers of text + exemplar image based view synthesis {\em without} any additional 3D or multi-view data at train/ test time.
+Our method has a few limitations, which form an avenue for future work - (i) Further exploration of combining our 3D-free approach with 3D priors can enable the generation of camera-controlled views. (ii) Alleviating hallucination, a widespread issue in all diffusion models, will enable the generation of images with higher fidelity w.r.t. input images.
+Other directions for future work are - (i) IPM is as an important tool for aerial view generation -- similar homography projections to synthesize other views can be explored, (ii) our mutual information guidance formulation can be used in other image editing and prsonalization problems, (iii) using generated data for various downstream UAV and aerial-view applications such as cross-view mapping, 3D reconstruction and synthetic data augmentation.